joshuab96/Weather-Dashboard/README.md

 # Weather-Dashboard

-A Weather Dashboard, to display weather in current location and weather matching from the search criteria.
+A Weather Dashboard, which displays weather in current location and weather matching from the search criteria.

+Created using bootstrap and javascript and Openweather API